Tradition lives at OCA.

 The Ontario Camping Association was formally founded in 1933.
 Finally, Canadian camp leaders had someone to advocate for them in government and within the camp industry.
 The knowledge they shared would shape Ontario camps forever.

 The first order of business was to extend membership to all camps.
 Ontario’s diversity is its greatest strength.
 It only made sense to welcome agencies and religious organizations into the Association.

 Ontario’s diversity and population grew – and so did the OCA.

 Soon, the development of health and safety standards for camps became necessary, so OCA took the lead!
 The OCA developed standards.
 Camps applying for OCA Accreditation had to adopt and maintain these standards at their camps, leading to safer camps.

-Today, OCA’s membership is made up of more than 800 Members including Camps, Outdoor Education Centres, Preferred Vendors, Affiliates and Honorary Life Members.
+Today, OCA’s membership is made up of more than 800 Members including 400+ Camps and Outdoor Education Centres, Preferred Vendors, Affiliates, Individuals and Honorary Life Members.

 Like our founders, our Members and Honorary Life Members continue to pass down our province’s camp traditions to the next generation.

 For more information on the history of the OCA, please visit our archives at Trent University Archives.